desflahertyportfolio/DJ_Black_Coffee/README.md

 *Content*
 The text for the About section was copied from the Wikipedia article https://en.wikipedia.org/wiki/Black_Coffee_(DJ).
-The text for the Contact section was taken from the FaceBook page https://www.facebook.com/pg/realblackcoffee/about/?ref=page_internal
+The text for the Contact section was taken from the Facebook page https://www.facebook.com/pg/realblackcoffee/about/?ref=page_internal

 *Media*
 The photos used in this site were obtained from